HSBC - your worldwide bank

 Visas, work permits and processes

-Unless you are a resident in the country you are moving to, you will most likely require a visa or work permit.
+Unless you are a resident in the country/region you are moving to, you will most likely require a visa or work permit.
 If you are going overseas on a work contract, contact the appropriate administration department of your company to ensure that they arrange the necessary documents for you.
 Otherwise, you may need to contact the visa department at the relevant embassy and find out how to obtain the appropriate documents.

 Visa and work permit applications can take some time to prepare, so you should start looking into it about a year before departure.
 Make sure your passport still has at least six months validity left at the time of your move.

-Unless your driving licence was issued in the country you are moving to, you will probably need an international licence accompanied by your usual driving licence at all times.
+Unless your driving licence was issued in the country/region you are moving to, you will probably need an international licence accompanied by your usual driving licence at all times.
 A domestic driving licence can only be accepted for a limited period after arrival.

 Once you arrive at your new destination, you should check with the local transportation authority to find out how to apply for a local licence there.